© 2024 SDPB Radio

 Homes and most of Lead's business district had been built close to and even on top of the mine.
 Years of digging shafts and drifts directly beneath the town, coupled with inadequate attention to precautions like back-filling mined-out spaces, had put the town's very existence in jeopardy.

-The following video describes Lead's slow-moving subsidence disaster.
+The video above describes Lead's slow-moving subsidence disaster.
 The problem was becoming severe at a time when Homestake was struggling to stay in business.

 Learn more about subsidence.